 There are some other flags you can use when launching from the CLI as well:

 All of these options can be used together or individually when launching NoMAD from the CLI.

-First of all… the vast majority of issues we see with organizations using NoMAD are because of configuration issues.
-The vast majority of the configuration issues are from malformed configuration profiles, scripting defaults instead of using a configuration profiles, or managing preference keys that aren’t meant to be managed.
+The vast majority of issues we see with organizations using NoMAD are due to configuration issues.
+Most of these configuration issues are in turn caused by creating malformed configuration profiles, scripting defaults instead of using a configuration profile, or managing preference keys that aren’t meant to be managed.

 The simplest way to test for this is to pull the configuration and see if the problem persists.
 If the problem is with the configuration itself, the next easiest step is to attempt to validate the XML, if you’re using a configuration profile.

 A good general rule of thumb when dealing with configurations is to manage only as much as you absolutely need to.
 As an example, you generally shouldn’t have any settings in NoMAD that are set to a blank value.

 The next most common problem is with either the network or the AD configuration that’s in use.
 By now, NoMAD is rather resilient to any network outages and other issues.
 More common are more “exotic” AD configurations.
 While we’ve seen a lot of these and have work arounds for most, there are always new ones.